samuzora/samuzora.com/source/_posts/2024/grey-finals-2024.md

 If we are able to control the pointer at this address, then we can achieve our partial write.

 And it's not hard - we just need to create enough chunks so that the heap expands all the way past our desired address of `heap_info` and write the `av` pointer to the location.
-Then when create a chunk (fastbin), overwrite its size to add the `non_main_arena` flag, and then free that chunk, it will write the pointer to the arena address we control.
+Then when we create a chunk (fastbin), overwrite its size to add the `non_main_arena` flag, and then free that chunk, it will write the pointer to the arena address we control.
 Small caveat - at around +0x880 from the start of our fake arena, there must be a sufficiently large value that goes into `system_mem`, if not we fail this check:

 ```c
   if (__builtin_expect (chunksize_nomask (chunk_at_offset (p, size))